Big Time Hike

 You can return the way you came on the Mariposa Grove Trail, but to mix things up we recommend taking the Perimeter Trail for a change of scenery.
 Big adventure indeed.

 Mariposa Grove is typically open year round.
 Park at the new Mariposa Grove Welcome Plaza and take the short shuttle to the trailhead.
+NOTE: In 2021 Mariposa Grove is not running the shuttle service to the grove, adding an extra 4-miles to the hiking distance.
 No dogs.
 Map & Info.

 Bring the Outdoors to Your Inbox